doruk-oner/TOPO-Windowed-Loss/README.md

 # TOPO-Loss

-TOPO-Lossis a topological loss that optimizes the connectivity in road and canal delineations.
+TOPO-Loss is a topological loss that optimizes the connectivity in road and canal delineations.

 ![alt text](https://github.com/doruk-oner/TOPO-Windowed-Loss/blob/main/Images/TOPO_Loss.png)